efir-tractatus/efir-tractatus/README.md

 Pinned below you will find links to my most significant public projects on GitHub.

-🔭 I’m currently working on the front end aspect of [efir.space](https://github.com/efir-tractatus/efir.space) which is being built with React & jQuery

-🌱 I’m currently learning graph theory and it's diverse implementations as well as how it ties into the blockchain (Etherium in particular)

 👯 I’m looking to collaborate on bug squshing and back end development.
 I enjoy working with Express.js & Apollo Server, building RESTful or GraphQL APIs that connect to SQL or noSQL datastores

 <!--